 If your spouse is ineligible to receive the CWB, and you also do not have a child living with you, you must calculate your CWB as if you were single.
 Leave out any of your partner’s income.
 Your benefit will be calculated and distributed as if you were unattached.

-For example, if you are childfree and your husband has been in prison for six months, then you do not need to include any of his income and you will receive a maximum benefit of $1,395.
+For example, if you are child-free and your husband has been in prison for six months, then you do not need to include any of his income and you will receive a maximum benefit of $1,395.

 Otherwise, you must include your total household taxable income and one of you will receive the CWB.
-If you can’t decide which partner will get the money then the CRA will decide for you.
+If you can’t decide which partner will get the money, then the CRA will decide for you.

 Net income on line 23600 (previously known as line 236) on your return.
-This is all sources of income, such as pensions, capital gains, social assistance payments, employment, minus all deductions, such as RRSP contributions\
+This is all sources of income, such as pensions, capital gains, social assistance payments, employment, minus all deductions, such as RRSP contributions

-Minus income from the child benefit or withdrawals from your RDSP
+Minus income from the UCCB or RDSP

 Individuals eligible for the Disability Tax Credit and CWB may also receive a CWB disability supplement.
-The maximum amount is $720 in 2021 for each person with a disability.
+The maximum amount is $737 in 2023 for each person with a disability.

 The government provides a calculator for all the benefits it offers and can estimate the amount you may get.